-HBO confirmed back in December that The Flight Attendant would return for a second series.
+HBO confirmed back in December 2020 that The Flight Attendant would return for a second season.

 "To say that I am elated would be an understatement!" said star Kaley Cuoco in a statement.
 "The positive response to our show has surpassed all of our expectations and I’m so proud of the entire team behind its success."

 She added that with HBO Max, Warner Bros, showrunner Steve Yockey and producers Suzanne McCormack and Mackenzie Shade, she's "committed to delivering diverse and quality entertainment, including an exciting (and probably a little crazy) TFA season two".

 Speaking to RadioTimes.com and other press in March, the show's star Kaley Cuoco revealed that filming is set to begin "at the end of this year".

 "It will stay international.
 Obviously, we don't know what the world will look like then, but we don't know what it will look like tomorrow, so we're hoping that we will be able to do some real travel by then and keep the show authentic."

 In June, Cuoco told WWD that season two is well underway, with shooting set to start in the autumn.
 "Now I feel like the work really starts; it’s harder because I want to make sure it’s even better than the first.
 And I think more eyes are going to be on us now," she said.
 "It’s an added pressure, but it’s good.
 It’s making us really want to come out with some really fun storyline."

 The Flight Attendant season 2 cast